DanielSJuarez/safehandsdoula-app/README.md

    </ul>
     <p>Connecting with the Calendly API will require Oauth 2.0.
 This means clone hosting for this project will require a DNS host with SSL certificate.
 Configuration using Netlify is a free option to do this.
 Calendly will require an Lastpass account to send an authorization code.
 You will need to provide your organization settings an a redirect url that the site shoudl direct to after linking. *Note this should taking into account site internal linking.
 Additionally, if testing on dev, a localhost redirect url will be required for testing.
 Once the authorization code is received, you can set up a link url that will provide an access token in the search params upon calendly user authorization is completed.
 From there a simple fetch request using this code and get specific information required.
 I wishing to use Calendly with React project use the link below</p>
     <a target='blank' herf='https://www.npmjs.com/package/react-calendly'>Calendly Docs</a>

+   <a target='blank' herf='https://docs.sendgrid.com/for-developers/sending-email/django'>Sendgrid Docs Part 1</a>
+   <a target='blank' herf='https://docs.sendgrid.com/api-reference/how-to-use-the-sendgrid-v3-api/authentication'>Sendgrid Docs Part 2</a>

+   <p>Integrating with the Sendgrid api, require a send account set up.
+Then update the settings.py in your config app as shown in the documentation above.
+Logging into your Sendgrid account, go to api integration.
+You will choose domain authenication, and add all the prompted CNAME recordes to your appropriate hosting site running the application. </p>